 Your children may feel unloved, forgotten, or resentful.

 You may think that this can be avoided by leaving everything to your new spouse or partner, and then on his or her death, to your children.
 But this too could set up a scenario where your children feel the need to monitor your spouse/partner’s use of your assets, during his or her life.
 And that may not be what you want.

-If you are ready to create a well thought out estate plan for your blended family, start by sitting down with me.
-At the Law Office of Keoni Souza, I can help you plan for the needs of your unique family.
-My Family Wealth Planning Session guides you to protect and preserve what matters most.
-Before the session, I’ll send you a Family Wealth Inventory and Assessment to complete that will get you thinking about what you own, what’s most important to you, and what you can do to ensure your family is taken care of.
+If you are ready to create a well thought out estate plan for your blended family, start by meeting with us.
+We can help you plan for the needs of your unique family.
+Our Family Wealth Planning Session guides you to protect and preserve what matters most.
+Before the session, you'll complete a Family Wealth Inventory and Assessment that will get you thinking about what you own, what’s most important to you, and what you can do to ensure your family is taken care of.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a Family Wealth Planning Session, during which you will get more financially organized than you have ever been before and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a planning session and mention this article to find out how to get this $750 session at no charge.

 Disclaimer: All information on this website is for informational purposes only and is not legal advice.
 You should contact an attorney trained to work with families on estate planning matters regarding your specific situation.
 Use of and access to this website or any of the email links contained within the site do not create an attorney-client relationship between the Law Office of Keoni Souza, LLC, and any users or any other party.